Compassion-based courses previously offered by CMRP

-The Centre for Mindfulness Research & Practice offers two different compassion-based courses, both of which have an initial or foundation course, then a path to Teacher Training.
+The Centre for Mindfulness Research & Practice has offered two different compassion-based courses, both of which have an initial or foundation course, then a path to Teacher Training.
 Both were developed to meet different aims and needs by experts in the field.
 Both are being researched, so are based on evidence of their efficacy.

 For full details, see https://www.bangor.ac.uk/mindfulness/calendar.php.en.